 The UK division of TJX Corporation was established in 1994 by the company, however a department store chain called T.J.
 Hughes already existed in the UK at that time, so a slight name change was required to avoid confusion with the existing company.
 That is why we now have TK.
 As the UK’s equivalent of TJ Maxx, Maxx is now available.

 Wednesday is the best shopping day at TJ Maxx

-According to insider information, TJ Maxx receives its biggest shipments; therefore, it has the most marks down of items on Wednesdays.
-Therefore, that’s the best day to score new products and get top deals.
-However, markdowns, deals, and offers can happen any day of the week except on weekends.
-Some other insider information says that you will likely score top deals and beat the crowd when you shop at midday during the week, especially on Wednesdays, Thursdays, and Fridays.
+Insider information indicates that TJ Maxx receives the highest number of shipments on Wednesdays, which is why the store marks down the majority of items on Wednesdays.
+This is the best day to get the best deals and score new products.
+In addition to markdowns, deals, and offers that can occur at any time of the week except on weekends, some insider information indicates you will likely score the best deals and beat the crowd if you shop during midday during the week, particularly on Wednesdays, Thursdays, and Fridays.

 Yellow means “Go” at TJ Maxx

 Yellow tags on merchandise at TJ Maxx indicate that the product is at its lowest and final price markdown—it is at its lowest and final price.
 Regular price merchandise is marked down with white labels, which are close to the retail price of the item.
 However, be cautious of those products with white labels since, according to some reports, the price may be inflated when you believe the product is the best value.

 Everything is at a discount price at TJ Maxx